leejoramo/UUCGV/UUCGV ByLaws.md

 	6. Review all insurance policies and recommend any needed changes to the Board
 	7. Supervise payroll, retirement plan, and employee health insurance payments
 	8. Select an individual or individuals who is/are neither treasurer, co-treasurer, or a board member to review the books annually
-	9. Maintain current membership roster, updated annually in December with report to board to allow board to report accurate annual APF numbers to UUA
+	9. Maintain current membership roster, updated annually in December with report to board to allow board to report accurate annual Annual Program Fund (APF) numbers to UUA
 	10. Prepare a list of voting members at lease thirty (30) days before any congregational meeting that requires a vote.

 2. **Stewardship Team:**